ava-labs/avalanche-docs/docs/tooling/cli-create-nodes/setup-a-devnet.md

 Before we begin, you will need to have:

-- Created an AWS account and have an updated AWS `credentials` file in home directory with [default] profile
+- Created an AWS account and have an updated AWS `credentials` file in home directory with [default] profile or set up your GCP account according to [here](/tooling/cli-create-nodes/create-a-validator-gcp.md#prerequisites)

 Note: the tutorial uses AWS hosts, but Devnets can also be created and operated in other supported cloud providers, such as GCP.